lennardong/yoshi_optionstrading/readme_concept.md

 - Value Objects: Immutable objects representing descriptive aspects of the domain, such as unit management, chemical compounds, and reaction sets.
 - Entities: Objects with distinct identities that run through time and different states, such as equipment and streams.
 - Collections: Specialized containers for managing groups of related objects, including parameters and properties.
-- Aggregate Roots: Clusters of domain objects treated as a single unit, with plants serving as our primary aggregate.
+- Aggregate Roots: Graph-based data structure of equipments and material streams, treated as a single unit, with plants serving as our primary aggregate.
+- Policies: functions objects that define the rules and constraints for various equipment configurations based on modes of compute.

 Where possible, each object is built on available industry schemas.
 For example, our compound library currently implements the CAS (Chemical Abstracts Service) schema, providing a standardized and widely recognized system for chemical substance identification.

 Atlas utilizes a graph-based data structure, offering several key advantages:
-- Technology agnosticism, allowing for flexible integration with various tech stacks.
 - Intuitive modeling of complex domain problems.
 - Efficient traversal and manipulation of interconnected data.
 - Scalability of relationships.
 For example,  we utilize a straightforward graph-of-graphs approach to model facility and portfolio-level interactions for multi-plant contracts.

-We've invested significant resources in developing a comprehensive class hierarchy for equipment and stream types.
+We've invested significant resources in developing a comprehensive class hierarchy for the entities like equipments and streams.
 This approach enables:
 - High modularity and reusability across diverse implementations.
 - Easy extension to accommodate new equipment or stream types.
 - Consistent interface for interacting with different components.